lightning-goats/middlware/CyberHerdExplanation.md

 - Current herd: members with zap totals of [1000, 500, 200]
 - You zap: 250 sats → You replace the 200-sat member
 - New herd: [1000, 500, 250] (you're now in the herd)
+- The headbutted member's 200 sats are reset to zero

 **Scenario 2 - Failed headbutt:**
 - Current herd: members with zap totals of [1000, 500, 200 sats]